e-lopezc/k8s-local-cluster/README.md

-#  Creating a Kubernetes Cluster with Vagrant and VirtualBox and Ubuntu 22.04 as OS base.
+#  Creating a Kubernetes Cluster with Vagrant, VirtualBox and Ubuntu 22.04 as OS base.

 As part of my learning just documented the process of setting up a Kubernetes cluster with one master node and two worker nodes using Vagrant and VirtualBox.
 The cluster will run with Kubernetes v1.29 and Ubuntu 22.04 LTS as OS base for the master and workers nodes.